playlyfe/playlyfe-csharp-sdk/README.md

 ```

 ## Errors
-A ```PlaylyfeException``` is thrown whenever an error occurs in each call.The Error contains a name and message field which can be used to determine the type of error that occurred.
+A ```PlaylyfeException``` is thrown whenever an error occurs in each call.The Error contains a Name and Message field which can be used to determine the type of error that occurred.

 License
 =======